Three circles

 The three circles is an exercise / diagram used by recovering addicts to describe and define behaviors that lead either to a relapse into or recovery from addictive behaviors.
-Some treatment groups and 12-step recovery programs encourage recovering addicts to complete the three circle exercise to help the addict identify behaviors that promote or endanger their sobriety.
+Some treatment groups and twelve-step recovery programs related to behavioral addictions encourage recovering addicts to complete the three circle exercise to help the addict identify behaviors that promote or endanger their sobriety.
 The first use of the term is found in a pamphlet publication of Sex Addicts Anonymous, entitled "Three circles: Defining sobriety in S.A.A."
 Minneapolis, MN: SAA Literature (1991).
 It has since been republished.

 When creating the three circles diagram, the addict draws three concentric circles, one inside the other (like a bull's eye).
 The addict then lists behaviors in each of the circles that reset, endanger or promote their sobriety.

-Inner Circle
+The circles may also be referred to a "lines".
+Where "top line" corresponds to the outer circle, "middle line" corresponds to the middle circle and "bottom line" corresponds to the inner circle.